New York Court Records

 - Revoke/suspend your driver's license and/or vehicle registration

-In other municipalities of New York State, Traffic Court judges have the power to make these decisions.
+In other municipalities in New York State, traffic court judges have the power to make these decisions.

 Traffic cases are open to the public in New York.
 Therefore, while preparing for your hearing, you may go to a TVB office in New York City or a Traffic Court in other parts of the state to watch proceedings.
-Seeing how traffic cases are tried is important if you choose to represent yourself in court.
+Seeing how traffic cases are tried is important if you represent yourself in court.
 These sessions will show you the various stages of proceedings and what the court expects of defendants.
-You will learn court rules as well as how to dress and address the judge.
+You will learn court rules and how to dress and address the judge.

 How to Prepare For Traffic Court

-In both TVB and Traffic Court cases, the defendant or their attorney may present witnesses and evidence during trial.
+In TVB and Traffic Court cases, the defendant or their attorney may present witnesses and evidence during trial.
 Witnesses may testify in person or provide written testimonies.
-Your or your attorney will also get a chance to cross-examine the ticketing officer and any witness presented by the prosecutor.
+You or your attorney will also cross-examine the ticketing officer and any witness the prosecutor presents.

-If you are unsatisfied with the judge’s decisions, you may file an appeal.
+You may file an appeal if you are unsatisfied with the judge's decisions.
 The DMV Appeals Board handles TVB appeals, while higher courts handle appeals from Traffic Courts in New York cities, towns, counties, and villages.
 If you intend to file an appeal, make sure to do so before a set due date (usually within 30 days of the TVB or Traffic Court decision).

 How to Postpone a Traffic Ticket Hearing in New York